mfruzan/CoreDetector/README.md

 DW5	example/DW5.fna
 M4	example/M4.fna
 ```
-Here we can arbitrarily choose genome 1 as the query and the remainder genomes become the subjects.
+Here we can arbitrarily choose Alg130 as the query and the remainder genomes become the subjects.
 ## <a name="iformat"></a>Output formats
 CoreDetector generates 2 output files in the output folder: <b>msa.maf</b> and <b>concatinated_msa.fa</b>